algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_reports/week_4.md

 Average team mood rating: 6.8/10

-As the Project Manager,  I'm quite fatigued at the end of this week.
-The team is generally content with the work accomplished so far, and they are motivated to achieve our goals and complete the project.
+As the Project Manager, I'm quite tired at the end of this week.
+The team is generally pleased with the work accomplished so far, and they are motivated to achieve our goals and complete the project.
-Unfortunately, we haven't yet reached our team satisfaction expectations.
+Unfortunately, we haven't reached our team satisfaction expectations yet.

 ## Conclusion

-It was a challenging yet productive management week.
-We made significant progress, and if we maintain this momentum, we will be able to meet our expectations.
+It was a challenging but productive management week.
+We made significant progresses, and if we maintain this momentum, we will be able to meet our expectations.
 To achieve this, our focus should be on improving team satisfaction.